-15 Top-Rated Tourist Attractions in Oakland
+14 Top-Rated Attractions & Things to Do in Oakland

 Named after the shady oak trees native to this area, Oakland is the smaller city across the San Francisco Bay that has become a hip, up-and-coming destination in its own right.
-While Oakland used to be considered a nondescript manufacturing city, nowadays the town has real style, and much of the locally-made goods are handcrafted artisanal products.
+While Oakland used to be considered a nondescript manufacturing city, nowadays the town has real style, and much of the locally made goods are handcrafted artisanal products.
 A true melting pot, Oakland is home to a diverse population.

 See also: Where to Stay in Oakland

-1 Lake Merritt
+1. Lake Merritt

-Surrounded by luxuriant trees and verdant lawns, Lake Merritt is an idyllic parkland in the heart of the city.
-In the late 19th century, the banks of Lake Merritt were graced by beautiful Victorian mansions.
-The last surviving of these, the Camron-Stanford House, is open to the public for tours on Sundays in spring and summer.
+The last surviving of the beautiful Victorian mansions which graced the banks of Lake Merritt in the late 19th century, the Camron-Stanford House, is open to the public for tours on Sundays in spring and summer.
 Built in 1876, the Camron-Stanford House offers a traditional dessert tea served in the lovely dining room (reservations are required well in advance).

-2 Jack London Square
+2. Jack London Square

 Be sure to see the historic USS Potomac vessel docked at the port (540 Water Street).
 This was Franklin D. Roosevelt's presidential yacht from 1934 to 1945.
 Now the Presidential Yacht Potomac offers educational dockside tours and sightseeing tours.
 The yacht sails past the attractions of the bay such as the Bay Bridge and Angel Island.
 The Potomac also has romantic sunset cruises, evening cruises with live musical performances, and lunchtime history cruises.
 Many local companies also offer kayak tours of this area.

-3 Oakland Museum of California
+3. Oakland Museum of California

 Every Friday night from 5pm to 9pm, tourists have a chance to combine a museum visit with entertainment while mingling with the local community.
 The Friday Nights @ OMCA event includes half-off admission plus "curbside cuisine" (gourmet food trucks), a DJ or live band, dance lessons, games, and family art activities.
 Visitors are also free to check out the museum's galleries.